tasks/tasks/README.md

  • *[Eclipse](http://eclipse.org)* (preferred: Eclipse IDE for Java Developers)
  • *[Android SDK](http://developer.android.com/sdk/index.html)*

-3. Use **git** to clone your forked repository (see Github's instructions if you need help).
+3. Use **git** to clone your forked repository
+`git clone git@github.com:yourgithubid/astrid.git`
+(see Github's instructions if you need help).
 Follow the [Github Line Ending Help](http://help.github.com/dealing-with-lineendings/)

 4. Clone the [astridApi](http://github.com/todoroo/astridApi) github project.
 This is an [Android Library Project](http://developer.android.com/guide/developing/eclipse-adt.html#libraryProject) and so you will need ADT version 0.9.7+.
 Put the astridApi folder in the same root level folder as the astrid folder.